pantsbuild/example-kotlin/README.md

 ./pants help goals
 ```

 Most goals take arguments to run on.
-To run on a single directory, use the directory name with
+To run on a single directory, just use the directory name.
-`:` at the end.
-To recursively run on a directory and all its subdirectories, add `::` to the
+To recursively run on a directory and all its subdirectories, add `::` to the end.
-end.

 For example: